 Example

-The following example shows a query that uses the NO_QUERY_TRANSFORMATION hint to prevent any query rewriting.
+The following query example uses the NO_QUERY_TRANSFORMATION hint to disable any query rewriting.

 SELECT /*+ NO_QUERY_TRANSFORMATION */ *